arthurOmanko/HSVoiceCommandVR/README.md

 # HSVoiceCommandVR

-This mod is for incorporating many Voice Commands in MainGame/StudioNEO. (some functions are restricted in MainGame) Many actions, face/hand/body expressions or operations get able to be invoked by real voices (or voice pannel on GUI).
+This mod is for incorporating many Voice Commands in MainGame/StudioNEO (some functions are restricted in MainGame).
+Many actions, face/hand/body expressions or operations get able to be invoked by real voices (or voice pannel on GUI).